 - Multiple people have accused YouTuber Jared “ProJared” Knabenbauer of sending and requesting sexually explicit pictures from fans, including at least two people who were underage at the time.

-- The accusations surfaced after Knabenbauer’s wife, Heidi O’Ferrall, said that he had been abusive and confirmed that he had been “soliciting nudes from his fans for years.”
+- The accusations surfaced after Knabenbauer’s wife, Heidi O’Ferrall, said that he had been abusive and said that he had been “soliciting nudes from his fans for years.”

 - The creator collective Knabenbauer belonged to, NormalBoots, said in a statement that they were first informed of the allegations on April 4, which prompted them to start an investigation and eventually cut ties with Knabenbauer.

 - Knabenbauer has lost more than 200,000 subscribers since the allegations were made public.

 Popular YouTube gamer Jared “ProJared” Knabenbauer has been accused of sending and soliciting sexually explicit pictures from his fans, including at least two individuals who were underage.

 The allegations first came to light on Wednesday when Knabenbauer, who had over one million YouTube subscribers, announced in a statement on Twitter that he was divorcing his wife, cosplayer Heidi O’Ferrall.

 O’Ferrall responded in a series of tweets accusing Knabenbauer of cheating on her and repeatedly lying about it.
 She claimed that he “gaslit” her for months and acted abusively.

 He told his friends a version of events that omits his infidelity and portrays me as an aggressive and unreasonable person.
 As though I’m randomly angry and upset all the time, for no reason at all.— Heidi O’Ferrall✨ (@AtelierHeidi) May 9, 2019

 It’s because he’s abusing me.